lazerwalker/orbital/README.md

   * `$ipad-portrait`: Number of columns for < 1000px
   * `$subtract`: A number of pixels to subtract from the absolute final width.
 Because all columns are using box-sizing: border-box, adding an n-pixel border to an element will cause its internal contents to have 2*n less pixels, which means that children whose column sizes add up to the same as the parent element won't actually fit.
 By using $subtract to shrink the children elements by as many pixels are added by the presence of a border, you can make everything fit.
   * `$marginless`: By default, grid columns do not contain a gutter.
 If `$marginless` is set to false, a five-pixel gutter will be applied as a left margin.
   * `$table`: Set this to true if the elements being sized are part of an HTML table.
 By default, columns are arranged horizontally by making them all float:left.
-If the columns are part of a table, this isn't acceptable.
+If the columns are part of a table, this isn't acceptable, so we need to accomodate.

 **full-width-column**